-At Apple Tree Dentistry, LLC, we regularly perform a root canal endodontic treatment in order to remove infections and save our patients' teeth.
+At Apple Tree Dental Studio, we regularly perform a root canal endodontic treatment in order to remove infections and save our patients' teeth.
 We can complete the procedure and work to keep patients comfortable.
 Root canals are a common procedure.
 If you live in the Avondale area and are currently experiencing tooth pain, we invite you to call (623) 476-1007 to schedule an appointment and see if you need a root canal endodontic treatment.

 When a tooth becomes infected, that infection can spread into the center of the tooth.
 This area is called the dental pulp.
 Inside of the dental pulp is the nerves, connective tissue, and blood vessels.
 All of the sensitive areas of the tooth are contained here.
 As such, when the area becomes infected it can be incredibly painful, requiring immediate treatment.
 We can perform a root canal quickly on people living in and around the Avondale area.

 A root canal endodontic procedure works by creating a small hole in the tooth so that all of the infected areas can be removed.
 The dental pulp is removed, and oftentimes so are the roots.
 You only need your tooth roots to feel sensations like hot and cold and for the tooth to grow in.
 Once it has fully matured, removing the roots will not directly harm the tooth.
 It can, however, prevent the further spread of infection so when it is necessary to remove the roots; we promptly do so.
 Once done, we will clean the area to ensure that the infection is gone.
 We will typically prescribe antibiotics, as well.
 This ensures that any lingering infection is eliminated.